 The Law Offices of Edward Misleh has several areas of practice.
 See below for a listing of our areas of practice.
-We are located in Sacramento, California.
-We have represented clients in Sacramento, California, in Northern California, and throughout the United States.
+We have represented clients in California and throughout the United States.

 No Fault Divorce

 California divorce has a process which allows married couples to file for a simplified divorce.
-A simplified California divorce is much simpler and a less complicated method to obtain a divorce.
-You may be eligible for this process if:
+A Simple Divorce is much easier and a less complicated method to obtain a divorce.
+You may be eligible for a Simple Divorce process if:

 - You and your spouse have agreed in writing to a division of your assets and debts.

 - You have been married for five years or less.